Job profile

 Employers

-Most estate agents work in independent, private estate agency practices.
-These companies can range in size from small one-branch agencies to larger companies with multiple offices.
-The bigger agencies often have specialist divisions in commercial, rural, corporate or residential property, planning, surveying and property investment.
-You may be able to find a graduate recruitment scheme within an estate agency, although these are mainly within the larger firms which have many branches.
+Employment opportunities for estate agents are mainly found in independent, private estate agency practices, which vary in size from small one-branch firms to larger companies with multiple offices.
+Larger agencies may have specialized divisions in areas such as commercial, rural, corporate or residential property, planning, surveying and property investment.
+While some larger firms may offer graduate recruitment schemes, opportunities are mainly available in smaller companies.

 Professional development

 You may enter the industry as a trainee or assistant sales or letting negotiator and progress up the ladder naturally.
-You will gain experience selling and letting different types of properties and land, and perhaps deal with higher value properties.
+Through your work as an estate agent, you will have the opportunity to gain experience in selling and letting various types of properties and land, including those with higher values.
 You will usually receive on the job training and will have an induction course which usually will be between one or two weeks.
 This will run you through the business and the various processes involved.

 Training can include areas such as: